Guatemala to Belize

 Itinerary / more information

 • 1 - Antigua Hola!
-Welcome to Antigua.
-Surrounded by three volcanoes that dominate the skyline, this colourful city was the capital of Guatemala in the 16th century and was designated as a World Heritage site in 1979.
-Today, it's a cosmopolitan hub filled with cool coffee shops and international restaurants that's often buzzing with live music.
-Your adventure begins with a welcome meeting at 6 pm where you'll meet your tour leader and travel group.
-If you arrive with time to spare, why not get a taste of local tradition with a chocolate-making workshop in the ChocoMuseo, or strut your stuff with a salsa dance lesson?
+Welcome to Antigua - a colourful World Heritage city surrounded by three volcanoes that once served as the capital of Guatemala.
+Today, it's a cosmopolitan hub filled with cool coffee shops and international restaurants that are often buzzing with live music.
+You'll have a welcome meeting at 6 pm tonight, where you'll meet your trip leader and fellow travellers.
+If you arrive early, perhaps experience Antigua's great music scene with a salsa dance class or learn about the history of chocolate with a workshop at the ChocoMuseo.

-• 3 - Rio Dulce It's a long day of travel today as you make your way to Rio Dulce by private vehicle.
-During the journey, learn a few handy phrases with an informal Spanish lesson from your leader, before arriving mid-afternoon.
+• 3 - Rio Dulce Today, you'll make your way to Rio Dulce by private vehicle, arriving mid-afternoon.
+Along the way, your leader will give you an informal Spanish lesson.
 Rio Dulce, which means 'Sweet River' in Spanish, refers to both the Guatemalan river that flows from Lago de Izabal (Lake Izabal) to the Caribbean Sea and the town of Fronteras, which sits at the east end of the lake.
-Upon arrival, the rest of the day is free to enjoy at your leisure.
-Maybe stretch your legs on a jungle walk, rent a kayak and get out on the water or just laze in a hammock and enjoy the tropical surrounds.
+When you arrive, the rest of the day is free to rest or explore at your own pace.
+Maybe stretch your legs on a jungle walk, rent a kayak and get out on the water or take it easy in a hammock.

-• 4 - Rio Dulce Join your group on a boat ride down the river to Livingston, a laidback Afro-Caribbean town that offers a unique taste of Garifuna culture in a far-flung corner of Guatemala.
-It's located 30 kilometres (18 miles) from Rio Dulce and the boat ride is spectacular, taking you through waters laden with water lilies, past tropical forests and through a deep canyon replete with river birds.
-The Garifuna population in Livingston are descendants of a community forcibly removed from the Caribbean by the British in the late 18th century.
-Livingston was one of the towns the displaced Garifuna settled in, and its relative isolation means the culture has remained undiluted by Guatemalan norms.
-Spend a little time here and enjoy an included lunch of local specialties like tapou, a creamy soup made with fish.
+• 4 - Rio Dulce Join your group on a boat ride down the river to Livingston - a laidback Afro-Caribbean town that offers a unique taste of Garifuna culture in a far-flung corner of Guatemala.
+Just 30 km (18 m) from Rio Dulce, this boat ride is spectacular, taking you through waters filled with water lilies, past tropical forests and through a deep canyon full of river birds.
+Spend a little time here and enjoy an included lunch of local specialties like tapou (a creamy soup made with fish).

 • 5 - Flores Travel to the township of Flores on Lago Peten Itza.
-On the way, pay a visit to Nuevo Horizonte, a ranch where 130 demobilised families settled after the signing of the Guatemalan Peace Accords in 1998.
-Beginning with no infrastructure and poor living conditions, the community cooperated to establish fish-farming, agriculture, reforestation and eco-tourism projects.
+On the way, visit Nuevo Horizonte - a ranch where 130 demobilised families settled after the signing of the Guatemalan Peace Accords in 1998.
+Since their arrival, the community has established fish-farming, agriculture, reforestation and eco-tourism projects.
 Tour their nature reserve, have lunch on the ranch and speak to the locals about the origins of the community.
-Continue to Flores, where you'll take an orientation walk with your group leader.
-Flores had a long history before it was colonised by the Spanish in 1697, most significantly as the capital of the Itza people after the fall of Chichen Itza.
-Spend your free afternoon wandering the island's quaint streets or shopping for local handicrafts.
-Around 4 pm, the lakefront starts to hum with street food vendors, making it a good place to grab a bite.
+Continue to Flores, where you'll head out on an orientation walk with your leader.
+Spend your free afternoon wandering the island's streets or shop for local handicrafts.
+Around 4 pm, the lakefront starts to hum with street food vendors, making it a good place to grab a bite for dinner.

 • 6 - San Ignacio Get up early for a guided exploration of Tikal National Park.
-Among the thick, evergreen jungle are some of the most significant remnants of the ancient Maya civilisation - plus an array of local wildlife, including coatis and howler monkeys.
-Wonder at the towering limestone temples and other monuments while pondering the mystery of the ancient city's demise.
-Spend a few hours playing archaeologist, and afterwards, say goodbye to Guatemala and head across the border to Belize.
+Among the thick, evergreen jungle are some of the most significant remnants of the ancient Maya civilisation, plus an array of local wildlife, including coatis and howler monkeys.
+Spend a few hours playing archaeologist before you learn the art of tortilla making at a local workshop.
+Enjoy the fruits of your labour for lunch, then say goodbye to Guatemala and head across the border to Belize.
 As the only English-speaking country in Central America, Belize is a great place to get chatting with locals.
-On your way to San Ignacio, take a break to learn the art of tortilla making!

-• 7 - San Ignacio This morning, you can choose whether you would like to relax in San Ignacio or take part in some of the other optional activities on offer, like a visit to the caves of Actun Tunichil Muknal (ATM caves).
-A living museum of Maya relics, the ATM cave system is home to ceramic pots and crystallised skeletons, preserved by the natural processes of the cave for over 1400 years.
-If you choose to explore the cave system (and it is highly recommended), you'll spend most of the day there.
+• 7 - San Ignacio Today is a free day to relax in San Ignacio or explore at your own pace.
+You could take on the challenge of hiking and wading through a river to visit the caves of Actun Tunichil Muknal (ATM caves) - a living museum of Maya relics, home to ceramic pots and crystallised skeletons, preserved for over 1400 years.
+If you choose to explore the cave system (and it is highly recommended), you'll spend most of the day here.
 If not, there are always more local ruins to explore above ground, including Cahal Pech, which was once the residence of a wealthy Maya family.
-Nature lovers may be interested in a trip to the Green Iguana Conservation Project, where a number of the scaly - and surprisingly large - beasts are protected.
+Nature lovers may be interested in a trip to the Green Iguana Conservation Project.

-• 8 - Caye Caulker If your idea of paradise is white sand, clear blue waters and palm trees, then you're going to dig Caye Caulker.
-The island even has a motto: 'go slow'.
-Arrive following a scenic boat ride and join your leader for an orientation walk, to help you get your bearings on the petite island.
-While the island is entirely walkable, you might like to hire a bike and cycle between beach bars and along quiet palm-lined streets.
-Can't keep your eyes off those Caribbean waters?
-Get out there for a spot of standup paddleboarding, or if the mood strikes, join a sunset catamaran cruise for an unforgettable end to your first day.
+• 8 - Caye Caulker If your idea of paradise is white sand, clear blue waters and palm trees, then you're going to enjoy Caye Caulker.
+The island even has the motto 'go slow'.
+Take a scenic boat ride to the island, followed by a golf cart to your hotel.
+When you arrive, join your leader for an orientation walk.
+While the island is entirely walkable, you might like to hire a bike and cycle between beach bars, along quiet palm-lined streets.
+Water sports enthusiasts might enjoy a spot of stand-up paddleboarding or a sunset catamaran cruise across the Caribbean waters.

 • 9 - Caye Caulker Your time in Caye Caulker is all about taking it easy, so do as much (or as little) as you want with another day here.
-If you're keen to find the best snorkelling spots, opt to take a full-day boat tour (just remember to slather on sunscreen).
-After a day of swimming and lounging in the sunshine, you're sure to get hungry.
-Belize is famous for its barbequed food, with some of the best meals cooked on the roadside.
-Caye Caulker is famous for its lobster - not the cheapest meal you'll ever buy, but so (so) good.
-Always make sure that you respect the season: lobsters can only be caught here between June and February.
-If you're out of season, how about some grilled shrimp and a lovely rum and coke made with the local firewater?
+If you're keen to find the best snorkelling spots, opt to take a full-day boat tour.
+After a day of swimming and lounging in the sunshine, you'll probably be hungry and Belize is famous for its barbequed food, with the local style of meals being cooked on the roadside.
+Caye Caulker is famous for its lobster (but always make sure that you respect the season, lobsters can only be caught here between June and February).
+If you're out of season, a spot of grilled shrimp is a great alternative.

-• 10 - Caye Caulker There are no activities planned for the final day and you are able to depart the accommodation at any time following check out.
-If you would like to spend more time in Caye Caulker, we'll be happy to organise additional accommodation (subject to availability).
+• 10 - Caye Caulker There are no activities planned for the final day and you can depart the accommodation at any time following check out.
+If you'd like to extend your stay in Caye Caulker, just reach out to your booking agent ahead of time.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.